 - ESG analysis of individual entities will concentrate on those factors deemed to be material for the respective sector by the Sustainability Centre, with input from the investment teams. - We will typically avoid investing in a public entity without ESG analysis, with a process for qualitative ESG analysis available to investors.
-We maintain minimum coverage thresholds for funds (90% for developed markets and 75% for emerging markets, mid-small caps and high yield), performing qualitative ESG analysis in the absence of a quantitative ESG rating when thresholds are in breach. - We aim to hold portfolios with a more positive ESG scores and a lower carbon footprint than their respective (invested) benchmarks/investment universe (also referred to as the "better than benchmark" or "BTB rule").
+We maintain minimum coverage thresholds for funds (90% for developed markets and 75% for emerging markets, mid-small caps and high yield), performing qualitative ESG analysis in the absence of a quantitative ESG rating when thresholds are in breach.
+We will avoid investing in a privately owned entity without performing ESG due diligence (which could include qualitative analysis, or receiving a completed ESG questionnaire). - We aim to hold portfolios with a more positive ESG scores than their respective (invested) benchmarks.

 We implement our ESG Integration Guidelines primarily by providing our investment teams with proprietary ESG scores.
-BNPP AM ESG scoring framework includes consideration of several PAI and PAI-adjacent indicators.
-The Risk and Compliance teams are aware of all the portfolios which apply the RBC and will halt, pre-trade, any investments in excluded names.
-Risk and Compliance are also aware of portfolios applying ESG Integration Guidelines and monitor compliance with commitments made
+Our ESG scoring framework includes consideration of several PAI and PAI-adjacent indicators.
+Through our materiality heatmap we identify the sectors of activity with the highest risks and adjust the weights applied to each indicator for each sector into our ESG scoring methodology.
+This allow us to ensure that the probability of occurrence and the severity of our ESG indicators and adjacent PAIs are appropriately assessed.
+The Risk team is aware of all the portfolios which apply the RBC and will halt, pre-trade, any investments in excluded names.
+Risk is also aware of portfolios applying ESG Integration Guidelines and monitor compliance with commitments made.